-- Responding to key policy and priority changes for Lewisham, following the General Election in June 2017. - Addressing the external and internal audit findings reported to the Audit Panel in 2016/17 to maintain and, where necessary, improve the Council's financial controls. - Consider the outcomes of the Independent Inquiry of New Bermondsey/ Surrey Canal
+- Addressing the external and internal audit findings reported to the Audit Panel in 2017/18 to maintain and, where necessary, improve the Council's financial controls. - Reviewing the Council's vision, values and objectives through a range of community, partner and service strategies, consistent with the priorities of the new administration and environment in which the Council is operating.